Pusheceirtt/openshift-27may-2024/Day1/README.md

 ```

 ## Lab - Deleting a project ( kindly delete only projects you created )
+Deleting a project, automatically deletes all the resources under the project.

 ```
 oc get projects | grep jegan
 oc delete project jegan